Sprint Burnup cards

 • Previous Sprint: The last completed Sprint.

-• Specific Sprint: From the dropdown, choose any completed sprint from the Sprint Folder you've selected.
+• Specific Sprint: Choose any completed Sprint from the selected Sprint Folder.

 Was this article helpful?